St Peter’s is the daughter-church to St John the Baptist, the Parish Church in Symondsbury (north of the A35).

-The church was built between 1863 and 1865.
+The church was built as a Chapel-at-Ease between 1863 and 1865.
 It was consecrated at a special service on 25th August 1865.
-What you see is virtually the church as it was first built an imposing monument to Victorian charity, piety and vision.
+What you see externally is virtually the church as it was first built – an imposing monument to Victorian charity, piety and vision.
+(In the same year another daughter-church, St. Paul’s, was also consecrated in the Symondsbury Parish, at Broadoak.)

 The Rev. Gregory Raymond was rector of Symondsbury for 57 years, from 1806 until his death in February, 1863.
 A wealthy bachelor, he left a great impression upon the parish which he served for so long.
 This impression has lasted in stone and mortar, if not in other ways.
 Raymond enlarged the fine Georgian rectory in Symondsbury (now opposite the modern rectory in the village).
 He endowed a school in the village, and a school room at Eype (opposite the New Inn).
 And he left a sum of £3000 to build a church at Eype.

-Raymond’s legacy provided a substantial building seating in excess of 300 people.
+Raymond’s legacy provided a substantial building, seating in excess of 300 people.
 Its size and the sense of space created by the high ceiling are as surprising to the visitor today as they must have been impressive to the first worshippers.
 The local county newspaper referred to the new church as beautiful and “chaste” when it reported the consecration.
 Certainly, the church retains something of that assessment – it is a sensitive mix of the simple and the richly beautiful.
-The stained glass windows are particularly striking.
-They are some of the finest examples in the country of stained glass by the ecclesiastical glaziers Heaton, Butler and Bayne.
-There is also a charming window by the Pre-Raphaelite painter and stained glass designer Henry Holiday.
+The stained-glass windows are particularly striking.
+They are some of the finest examples in the country of stained-glass by the ecclesiastical glaziers Heaton, Butler and Bayne.
+There is also a charming window by the Pre-Raphaelite painter and stained-glass designer Henry Holiday.
+Not to be missed are the windows of the four Gospels, to be seen at eye height in the space which became, after re-ordering, the Ladies’ and Gents’ toilets:

 The reredos (the painted plaster-work behind the altar), now sadly decaying, must have been wonderful when first painted.
 The windows behind the altar and to its side depict scenes from the life of St Peter and from the Gospels.
 The main window shows the parable of the Good Samaritan (with Jesus as the hero); the Good Shepherd and the Feeding of the Five Thousand, with St Andrew about to introduce to Jesus the young lad holding his fishes.